Wilson County Development Services

 2.)
 Can anyone apply for a permit?

-Permits must be applied for from a licensed contractor or the property owner themselves.
+Permits must be applied for by a licensed contractor or the property owner themselves.

 3.)
 What is required to pull a building permit?